 The wizards at Magpul have done it again.
 This time with the humble rifle bipod.
-From its earliest start of two crossed sticks, to the dedicated but standalone bipods of the 19th century buffalo hunters, to the advent of the bolt-on bipods of bolt actions and machine guns in the 20th century, bipods have proved their necessity.
+From its earliest start of two crossed sticks to the dedicated but standalone bipods of the 19th-century buffalo hunters, to the advent of the bolt-on bipods of bolt actions and machine guns in the 20th century, bipods have proved their necessity.
 One of the most popular civilian bipods is the ubiquitous Harris.
-The spring-loaded adjustable length legs of the 12.3 ounce Harris have pinched skin and caused blood blisters for over six decades.
-And still it remains popular.
+The spring-loaded adjustable length legs of the 12.3 ounces Harris have pinched skin and caused blood blisters for over six decades.
+And still, it remains popular.
 Until now, that is because the industry disruptor extraordinaire named Magpul Industries just showed up to the party and heads are turning.
-By mixing their special alchemy of hardened steel, anodized aluminum and proprietary plastic polymer, Magpul has delivered yet again another product that not only outperforms all others in its class, but makes everyone need one even if they didn’t yet know it.
+By mixing their special alchemy of hardened steel, anodized aluminum, and proprietary plastic polymer, Magpul has delivered yet again another product that not only outperforms all others in its class but makes everyone need one even if they didn’t yet know it.

 Also Read: The Katrina Rifle

 The Magpul Bipod, for such a simple and elegant design, has a remarkable portfolio.
 In addition to being a six-position, adjustable length, pan, tilt, 45-degree, reversible platform of stability, it keeps its footprint small and personality sedated.
 Personally, I opted for the Picatinny rail option for the widest application across my rifles.
 The dual-bolt clamp grabs the rail, securely tightened with either a larger slotted screwdriver or 1/8th inch hex wrench.